-The writing rules tested on the ACT can be grouped into two categories: Usage and Rhetoric.
+The English rules tested on the ACT can be grouped into two categories: Usage and Rhetoric.

-Usage skills are what you classically call "Grammar Rules," such as punctuation, subject/verb agreement, verb tenses.
+Usage skills are what are typically called "grammar rules," such as punctuation, subject/verb agreement, and verb tenses.

 Rhetorical skills have to do with style, organization, and writing logic.
-You'll need to learn how to organize sentences in a paragraph, how to connect two ideas together logically, and how to sequence paragraphs together.
+You'll need to know how to organize sentences in a paragraph, connect two ideas together logically, and sequence paragraphs together.

-We'll start first with Usage skills, then onto Rhetorical skills.
+We'll start first with Usage skills, then move onto Rhetorical skills.

 Want to improve your ACT score by 4 points or more?
 We've put our best advice into a single guide.
 These are the 5 strategies you MUST be using to have a shot at improving your score.